 One year later, in 1928, the student yearbook editor started a contest to identify a symbol to represent the College’s athletic teams.
 More than 100 submissions were narrowed to two, with "Hawks" winning out over "Grenadiers" (World War I soldiers who specialized in tossing grenades) by a slim margin in the final vote.
 John Gallagher ’31, a catcher on the Saint Joseph's baseball team, submitted the winning suggestion.

 In 1943, an evening college was founded.
 It was in 1948 that Saint Joseph’s acquired several spacious homes adjacent to the campus, which were converted to its first student residences.
 Through the 1960s, Saint Joseph’s experienced even more physical growth.
 Numerous academic and residential buildings were added to the campus, including several houses along Lapsley Lane, the 9-acre estate of Margaret Gest, a field house, Bellarmine Hall, the Villiger classroom building, the Drexel Library building, and the Campion Student Center.

 During the 1954-1955 men’s basketball season, Jim Brennan ’58 started developing an idea for a Hawk mascot.
 He originally wanted to introduce a live bird but later changed the concept to a costumed character.
-Using a $120 grant from the student government, he had the costume created and made his debut as the Hawk on January 4, 1956, a 69-56 win over La Salle at the Palestra, one of the most storied gymnasiums in collegiate athletics.
+Using a $120 grant from the student government, he had the costume created and made his debut as the Hawk on on Dec.
+3, 1955, at The Palestra as St. Joe’s men’s basketball team topped Rhode Island, 84-72.

 Welcoming Women and Becoming a University: 1970-1982